nkostadinov/yii2-user/docs/FIRST_LOGIN_POLICY.md

 # Installation

-First of all, run the migrations:
+In order for this extension to work, the `require_password_change` field must be present in the user's table.
+Because of that, if you haven't run the advanced migrations so far, please do it now:

 ```
 $ ./yii migrate --migrationPath=@vendor/nkostadinov/yii2-user/migrations/advanced